darekplawecki/smartbear-challenge/README.md

-# SmartBear - Simple app for recruitment process
+# Swagger

 This is a very simple app that retrieves and presents api definition.
-The app was implemented as a technical task for recruitment process in SmartBear.
+The app was implemented as a technical task for recruitment process.
 The project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Please read the information below, especially the section "Additional notes".

 ## Setup